CirrusRedOrg/EntityFrameworkCore.Jet/docs/DevNotes.md

     - Refer to: https://developercommunity.visualstudio.com/content/problem/697732/test-runner-wont-execute-net-core-tests-in-32-bit.html
 - Ensure xUnit test projects contain a reference to the nuget package xunit.runner.visualstudio to run the test from Visual Studio Test Explorer

+## .NET Standard Compatibility
+- Should the projects also target .NET Standard 2.0?
+Even if the project compiles for .NET Standard 2.0, it will not work across all .NET Standard 2.0 platforms.
+In particular, it will only work on Windows, which many users may expect, however, I believe either the COM or System.Data.OleDb (or both) will fail if running on .NET Core 2.0/2.1/2.2, which would be an incompatibility that is more difficult for users to guess.
+- Is targeting .NET Standard 2.1 instead an option?
+Would have to explicitly target .NET Framework as well, unless EFCore.Jet wants to drop support for it.
+However, what is the advantage?
+Perhaps just Mono on Windows?

 ## General Resources
 - [Multitargeting](https://docs.microsoft.com/en-us/dotnet/core/tutorials/libraries#how-to-multitarget)
 - [MS Access Data Manipulation Language](https://docs.microsoft.com/en-us/office/client-developer/access/desktop-database-reference/data-manipulation-language)